 On December 31, 2018, we entered into the Horizon Loan Agreement with Horizon.
-As part of the Horizon Loan Agreement, we obtained a five-year \$15.0 million term loan ("Horizon Term Loan").
-The Horizon Term Loan bears interest at 9.90% plus the amount by which one-month LIBOR (or, if LIBOR is no longer widely used or available, a successor benchmark rate, which successor rate shall be applied in a manner consistent with market practice, or if there is no consistent market practice, such successor rate shall be applied in a manner reasonably determined by Horizon) exceeds 2.50% for outstanding borrowings.
-Payments on principal are made on a monthly basis and the maturity date of the Horizon Term Loan is January 2023.
-The Horizon Loan Agreement contains minimum required EBITDA financial covenants that require us to achieve EBITDA of certain amounts based on the amount that we are permitted to borrow under the New Credit Facility (the "Revolving Line Indebtedness Cap").
+As part of the Horizon Loan Agreement, we obtained the Term Loan.
+The Term Loan bears interest at 9.90% plus the amount by which one-month LIBOR (or, if LIBOR is no longer widely used or available, a successor benchmark rate, which successor rate shall be applied in a manner consistent with market practice, or if there is no consistent market practice, such successor rate shall be applied in a manner reasonably determined by Horizon) exceeds 2.50% for outstanding borrowings.
+Payments on principal are made on a monthly basis and the maturity date of the Term Loan is January 2023.
+The Horizon Loan Agreement contains minimum required EBITDA financial covenants that require us to achieve EBITDA of certain amounts based on the amount that we are permitted to borrow under the Credit Facility (the "Revolving Line Indebtedness Cap").
 The Horizon Loan Agreement also contains a cash collateral covenant that requires us to maintain a cash collateral account with an amount based on the Revolving Line Indebtedness Cap.
-The Horizon Loan Agreement also contains restrictive covenants that limit our ability to, among other things, transfer or dispose of assets, merge with other companies or consummate certain changes of control, acquire other companies, pay dividends, incur additional indebtedness and liens and enter into new businesses, without Horizon's consent.
-As of December 31, 2018, we were in compliance with the financial covenants contained in the Horizon Term Loan.
+The Horizon Loan Agreement also contains restrictive covenants that limit our ability to, among other things, transfer or dispose of assets, merge with other companies or consummate certain changes of control, acquire other companies, pay dividends, incur additional indebtedness and liens and enter into new businesses, without Horizon's consent

 In connection with the Horizon Loan Agreement, we issued to Horizon warrants to purchase an aggregate of 76,923 shares of our common stock at an exercise price of \$15.60 per share.
-The warrants are exercisable and expire on the earlier of (i) ten years from the date of issuance or (ii) five years after the closing of our initial public offering of our common stock effected pursuant to a registration statement on Form S-1 filed under the Securities Act.
+The warrants are exercisable and expire on the earlier of (i) ten years from the date of issuance or (ii) five years after the closing of our IPO.
 We utilized the Binomial option-pricing model to determine the fair value of the warrants.
-The fair value of the warrants on issuance was \$0.9 million, which has been recorded as a debt discount against the Horizon Term Loan.
+The fair value of the warrants on issuance was \$0.9 million, which has been recorded as a debt discount against the Term Loan.

-As of March 31, 2019, there was \$15.0 million outstanding on the Horizon Term Loan and we were in compliance with the financial covenants contained in the Horizon Term Loan.
-We recorded interest expense from the Horizon Term Loan of \$0.5 million for the three months ended March 31, 2019, which included \$0.1 million of debt issuance costs.
+As of September 30, 2019, there was \$15.0 million outstanding on the Term Loan and we were in compliance with the financial covenants contained in the Term Loan.
+We recorded interest expense from the Term Loan of \$0.5 million and \$1.5 million for the three and nine months ended September 30, 2019, respectively, which included \$0.1 million and less than \$0.4 million, respectively, relating to debt issuance costs.